camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 </definitions>
 ```
 * If `errorRef` is omitted, the subprocess will start for every error event that occurs.
 * The `camunda:errorCodeVariable` will contain the error code that was specified with the error.
+* The `camunda:errorMessageVariable` will contain the error message that was specified with the error.

-The value can be retrieved like any other process variable, but only if the attribute was set.
+`camunda:errorCodeVariable` and `camunda:errorMessageVariable` can be retrieved like any other process variable, but only if the attribute was set.

 # Error End Event